ed-kung/CSUN-Econ-160/README.md

   - Submissions after the due date will be accepted but will receive a maximum of 60% credit.
 Late submissions are due by the last day of class.

 - **In-class Quizzes and Attendance (30%)**
   - There will be a short in-class quiz every Tuesday.
 The questions will be given in class and the quizzes will be completed in Canvas.
-The in-class quizzes also count as your attendance score.
-You can miss up to 2 in-class quizzes without giving me an excuse.
+  - The in-class quizzes will also count as your attendance score.
+You must be in-class in-person in order to get credit for the quiz.
+This will be checked.
+  - You can miss up to 2 in-class quizzes without giving me an excuse.
 Further absences will require a valid reason.
-You must be in attendance in-person in order to take the quiz.

 - **Midterm Exam (10%)**
   - An in-person midterm exam during one of the weekly sessions.